Batalin-Vilkovisky structures on moduli spaces of flat connections: Skeletons and foliations

 Now, let us turn to relating different uni-trivalent graphs.
 We will use the fact that any two uni-trivalent graphs as above are related by a sequence of flips, i.e. moves as on Figure \ref{fig:flip}.

 For surfaces with marked points on the boundary, this claim follows from the work of Penner \cite{PennerBook}.
-There, the boundary components of $\Sigma$ without marked points are represented as punctures, and the univalent vertices of the uni-trivalent graph are also allowed to lie on these punctures, in addition to the marked points.
-Any two such \textit{Penner graphs} are then related by a sequence of isotopies, flips and so-called quasi-flips \cite[Definition~5.5.7, Corollary~5.5.10]{PennerBook}, which are moves involving an edge ending on a puncture, depicted on Figure \ref{fig:qflip}.

-To get our kind of a uni-trivalent graph from such Penner graph, we can replace the punctured vertex by a ``tadpole'' graph, as on Figure \ref{fig:punctured}.

-A general uni-trivalent graph might not be isotopic to one coming from a Penner graph, as the loop around a boundary component without marked points might contain more than one trivalent vertex.
-However, using flips, we can transform it to such graph.
-Then, the quasi-flip can be implemented using two ordinary flips, see Figure \ref{fig:QFAF}.
-Thus, any two uni-trivalent graphs we consider are connected via flips.
+Namely, we use Theorem 5.21 of Chapter 4 in \cite{PennerBook} with $Q$ to be all the marked points on the boundary and $P$ to be all the boundary components without any marked points.
+As there are no punctured vertices (see Theorem 5.6 in loc.cit.) and thus no quasi-flips, it follows that all uni-trivalent graphs on $\Sigma$ are connected by a sequence of flips.

 Finally, let us explain how the flips interact with the skeletons.
 For a flip along an edge, we can find a spanning forest containing such edge, by adding this edge to the forest and removing another edge from a newly formed loop or path connecting marked points.
 If this new loop or path contains only the one edge, this edge is not valid for flips.